Sometimes students need extra academic support and guidance.

 Classroom accommodations that do not fundamentally alter the school's mission will be implemented for each student.
 Accommodations are also made for a student who is not part of the Language Development program but requires assistance.
 To assist in future program planning for each student, formal assessments are completed at the end of each school year.

-Speech-language pathologists play an important role in the prevention of literacy problems; their goal is to promote opportunities for success in spoken and written language for children with and without communication disorders.
+Speech and language intervention is offered at FCDS by CommuniKids, a private practice.
+They are licensed speech-language pathologists who play an important role in the prevention of literacy problems with the goal of promoting opportunities for success in spoken and written language for children with and without communication disorders.

 The Johnson Academic provides individual subject tutoring to FCDS students and students in the community in grades 2-12 in order to enhance instruction in a specific subject.
 The program is designed to help students remain on top of curriculum materials and projects so they succeed in areas that may be particularly difficult without this additional support.